Best NSFW Models for ComfyUI 2026

 The Quick Answer

-Six nodes.
-That's a working Flux graph in ComfyUI.
-GGUF loader, dual CLIP loader, two text encode nodes, KSampler, VAE decode, save image.
+Seven nodes make a working Flux graph in ComfyUI: one GGUF model loader, one dual text-encoder loader, two text-encode nodes, KSampler, VAE Decode, and Save Image.
 Everything else is optional until this base workflow runs clean.

 | Quantization | File Size | VRAM at 1024x1024 | Quality vs FP16 |